ronja-tutorials/ronja-tutorials.github.io/_posts/2018-09-08-value-noise.md

 ![](/assets/images/posts/025/Result.gif)

 ## Show a Line
-First we will implement a easy way for us to visualize 1d noise.
+First we will implement an easy way for us to visualize 1d noise.
 To do that we start with the noise with cells of the [previous tutorial]({{ site.baseurl }}{% post_url 2018-09-02-white-noise %}) and expand from there.
 We then change the cell size to a float value because we'll operate in 1d for now.
 Then we'll also make the value we feed to our noise function scalar by only using the x component of the position and use the 1d to 1d random function.

 ```glsl
 Properties {